 - The structure and layout of the urban environment significantly affect the walkability of the population.
 The automatic processing of spatial data in GIS enables the assessment of the level of walkability.
 Different views and possibilities of automatic spatial data processing will be the aim of the dissertation research.

 - Visual programming in GIS is a straightforward method of designing spatial data processing workflows in a graphical form.
 The aim of the work is a research of cognition and functional aspects of visual languages.
 Improvements in graphical notation and functionality of visual languages have the potential for wider usability of workflows in GIS.

 - Urban Simulation Models and their Applications in Spatial Planning

 - The aim of this thesis is to explore the possibilities of the application of selected urban simulation models in spatial planning.
-The work will focus mainly on selected microsimulation model(s) enabling to predict selected aspects of urban systems (e.g. land prices, jobs, household distribution or population movement).
+The work will focus mainly on selected microsimulation model(s) enabling prediction of selected aspects of urban systems (e.g. land prices, jobs, household distribution or population movement).
 A significant part of the work will be devoted to the preparation of suitable datasets that are difficult to obtain in many countries or are available in insufficient detail.
 Advanced possibilities of spatial data collection and processing including aggregation and disaggregation procedures will be used for this purpose.
-With respect to the selected model(s) and the selected area, several case studies will be conducted to elaborate on the possibilities of application of micro-simulation modeling in spatial planning.
+With respect to the selected model(s) and the selected area, several case studies will be conducted to elaborate on the possibilities of the application of micro-simulation modeling in spatial planning.